Demonstration-Enhanced Adaptable Multi-Objective Robot Navigation: Experimental Evaluation

+We evaluated our tuneable policy on a Kobuki TurtleBot 2 using ROS~\cite{quigley_ros_2009} and transferred the TurtleBot-trained policy to a Toyota Human Support Robot (HSR).
+The agent received ground truth human and goal positions, with the dynamic human localized via a Vive VR tracker.
+The HSR’s lidar, mounted in the front of its rotation center, may cause state space discrepancies for the policy.
+Due to its $270^\circ$ coverage, compared to the TurtleBot’s $360^\circ$ lidar, the rear distance readings were filled with the maximum range of $4 \si{\meter}$.
+The procedure ensures state consistency under the conservative assumption that rear obstacles are unlikely to impact navigation, as the robot can only move forward.
+Another discrepancy arises in velocity command execution, both in sim-to-real transfer and between robots, due to differences in actuator dynamics and drive mechanisms, potentially affecting navigation performance.
+We ran navigation tests on both robots for the preference vectors $\boldsymbol{\lambda} \in \Lambda$ with $N=5$ (see Sec.~\ref{sec:qualitative_analyis}).

-The recorded Turtlebot trajectories are depicted in Fig.~\ref{fig:real_world}A, and the HSR trajectories in Fig.~\ref{fig:real_world}B, with an overlay of the built map used solely for localization.
-We can successfully observe an adaption of navigation behavior according to preferences on both robots.
-For the maximum distance preference (Fig.~\ref{fig:real_world}A1), an oscillatory pattern can be observed on the Turtlebot that we attribute to a slight oversteering of the angular velocity.
-For this preference, the HSR drives closer to the obstacle, but finalizes its trajectory with a wiggly motion just before the goal, see.
-Fig.~\ref{fig:real_world}B1.
-For maximum demonstration reflection, the Turtlebot resembles a trajectory closer to the demonstration pattern than the HSR, compare Fig.~\ref{fig:real_world}2.
-The used environment featured significantly more obstacles in the lidar range of the robot as compared to simulation, highlighting the sim-to-real generalization capabilities of the system.
-The reader is invited to refer to the supplemental video of the real world experiments.
-In conclusion, the policy smoothly transfers to the real robot, supporting research claim C3.
+The recorded TurtleBot trajectories are shown in Fig.~\ref{fig:real_world}.A and the HSR trajectories in Fig.~\ref{fig:real_world}.B.
+Both robots adapt their behavior according to preferences.
+For the maximum distance preference (Fig.~\ref{fig:real_world}.A1), the TurtleBot shows oscillations, presumable due to slight over-steering, while the HSR drives closer to obstacles and exhibits a wider oscillatory motion near the goal (Fig.~\ref{fig:real_world}.B1).
+These differences may result from lidar state mismatches (e.g., positional offset) or slower action execution due to inertia.
+For maximum demonstration reflection, the TurtleBot’s trajectory aligns better with the demonstration than the HSR (Fig.~\ref{fig:real_world}.2).